marcelgoh/marcelgoh.github.io/travel/index.md

 [![countries]({{ site.baseurl }}/media/travel/countries.svg)]({{ site.baseurl }}/media/travel/countries.svg)

-(This is an SVG I stole from Wikipedia and edited; if you are an SVG guru and know how to highlight (France, Morocco, Russia) without highlighting (French Guiana, Western Sahara, Crimea) respectively, please email me.)
+(This is an SVG I stole from Wikipedia and edited; if you are an SVG guru and know how to highlight {France, Morocco, Russia} without highlighting {French Guiana, Western Sahara, Crimea} respectively, please email me.)

-Closer to home, I've been to six provinces (I hope to fix this soon by heading to the Maritimes) and two territories.
+Closer to home, I've been to the six non-Maritime provinces, as well as Yukon and the Northwest Territories.

 ### Past events